jonathanabennett/megastrike/README.md

 4. Minefields
 5. Planetary Conditions
 6. Some units may not be selected correctly (I think I've got all the Mechs working).

+### Working Abilities

+- CASE
+- CASEII
+- ENE
+- JMPW#
+- JMPS#
+- SRM/LRM/AC Attacks not in turrets
+- HT Attacks not in turrets
+- MEL

 ## How to Play